bitcoin-api/bitcoin-api-full-stack/README.md

 ![Water Tree No-Op](https://bitcoin-api.s3.amazonaws.com/images/documentation/water-tree-no-op.png)

-And that's it, your Bitcoin-Api backend Bitcoin node server is now operational and is also ready for ultra-fast Giraffe Lick Leaf deployments!
+And that's it, your Bitcoin-API backend Bitcoin node server is now operational and is also ready for ultra-fast Giraffe Lick Leaf deployments!
 See more on this in the next step.

 <br>

 ### How to Deploy Backend

-Now that we've got our Bitcoin-Api backend Bitcoin node server up and running, let's go over how to do a super fast Giraffe Lick Leaf (GLL) deployment to instantly update your backend NodeJS services!
+Now that we've got our Bitcoin-API backend Bitcoin node server up and running, let's go over how to do a super fast Giraffe Lick Leaf (GLL) deployment to instantly update your backend NodeJS services!

 First, in your Linux server at `/[Linux user home path]/treeDeploy/giraffeDeploy/tree`, run:
 ```